 STOCKSCH 297 FL – Intro to Food and Agricultural Law

 Farmers are expected to be many things: marketer, manager, accountant, etc. A maze of laws and regulations can make a farmer wonder if she needs to be a lawyer as well.
-This course aims to demystify some key areas of law for the small food producer or aspiring food producer.
+This course aims to demystify some key areas of law for the direct to consumer, organic, and small-scale farmer as well as their advocates and advisors.
 This course will provide an overview of the various federal and state laws that a small farmer or food processor is likely to encounter, and a glimpse into how government interacts with farmers.
-Students will make sense of the various federal agencies dealing with agriculture, the array of government programs that help small farmers, laws related to food safety, legal considerations when hiring outside employees, and basics of environmental regulation for farms.
+Students will make sense of the various federal and state agencies interacting with agriculture, through statutes, regulations, and government programs.
+The course will address the fundamentals of farm employment law, food safety, business entities, land use matters, farm financing, injury liability, agritourism, and sales issues.
 At the end of the course, students will be in a better position to assess in their own businesses when they may be able to resolve their own legal issues and when it may be wise to rely upon outside legal counsel.
-This course will focus on areas of agriculture and food law that are relatively uniform throughout the country, so a student will learn relevant legal concepts regardless of which state they plan to launch their business.
+This course will focus on areas of agriculture and food law that are relatively uniform throughout the country, so a student will learn relevant legal concepts regardless of which state they work.

 This course is offered during the winter session, meaning that it is fast-paced and requires diligence in keeping up with readings.
 The various topics will be presented in four segments, each with its own set of required readings, pre-recorded mini-lectures from the instructor, homework questions, and online class discussion questions posted to the “discussion forum” section of Blackboard.
 At the end of the course, there will be an “open-book” exam which students will have several days to complete.